umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 > If you have assets on Ethereum like [the ERC-20 UMEE token](/overview/umee-token/token-format) you can use [Umee's Gravity Bridge](/overview/umee-gravity-bridge) to transfer them to the Umee blockchain.

-#### 1) Find the slider panel on the "Markets" page and select "Ethereum."

-#### 2) Find the asset you'd like to transfer to or from Umee in the "Available Assets" section and select "Transfer."
+#### 1) Select the asset which you'd like to transfer to or from Ethereum and select "Transfer"

-#### 3) At the top of the pop-up select the blockchain which you'd like to transfer the asset _to._
+#### 2) Select the appropriate chains you'd like to transfer assets to/from.

-#### 4) Input the amount of tokens you'd like to transfer and confirm the receiving wallet address before selecting "Transfer."
+#### 3) Input the amount of tokens you'd like to transfer and confirm the receiving wallet address before selecting "Transfer."

-#### 5) Confirm the transaction in the appropriate wallet.
+#### 4) Confirm the transaction in the appropriate wallet.